Skip to main menu Skip to content Skip to footer

 • Thinking about or attempting suicide

-How is depression diagnosed?
+How is depression tested?

-Depression is diagnosed by a mental health or medical professional who will speak to the child, family members, and other adults in the child’s life.
+Depression is tested and diagnosed by a mental health or medical professional who will speak to the child, family members, and other adults in the child’s life.
 Symptoms of depression must be present for two weeks for major depressive disorder and less severe symptoms for a year for persistent depressive disorder.

-This article was last reviewed or updated on October 2, 2024.
+This article was last reviewed or updated on October 24, 2024.